labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/intro.md

 # Introduction

-**Objectives:**

-- Learn about class decorators in Python
-- Revisit and extend Python descriptors
-- Combine these concepts to create powerful and clean code structures
+In this lab, you will learn about class decorators in Python and revisit and extend Python descriptors.
+By combining these concepts, you can create powerful and clean code structures.

-**Files Modified:** `validate.py`, `structure.py`

-In this lab, you will build upon previous concepts of descriptors and extend them with class decorators.
-This powerful combination allows for creating cleaner, more maintainable code with enhanced validation capabilities.
+In this lab, you will build on previous descriptor concepts and extend them using class decorators.
+This combination enables you to create cleaner, more maintainable code with enhanced validation capabilities.
+The files to be modified are `validate.py` and `structure.py`.